-2. For annual wellness and medical appointments, a technician will call you to review any pre-visit information and concerns, medications and your observations on your pet’s activity and behavior at home.
+2. For annual wellness and medical appointments, a technician will call you after check-in to review any pre-visit information and concerns, medications and your observations on your pet’s activity and behavior at home.
 We encourage you to send along written notes and/or questions that you can send along with your pet.

 3. A team member will come out to bring in your pet for the appointment.
 You must be wearing a mask before we can approach, and you must get your pet out of the car so that we do not have to lean into the interior of your vehicle.

 4. After the appointment, the doctor will call to discuss the exam, any needed diagnostics, and a treatment plan.
 Then you will be transferred to the front desk to complete your invoice before your pet, your notes and any medications are delivered to you.